 |

-The table below shows the mapping of the keyboard to the input
+The table below shows the mapping between the keyboard and the input

 terminals of the card reader.